markus-lamm/hv-sos100-logger/README.md

 // Logging outside a try catch block if(true)
 {
-    await logger.CreateLog("mySystem", Severity.Info, "this is a message");
+    await logger.CreateLog("mySystem", LogService.Severity.Info, "this is a message");
 }
 ```